mciocchi/cyanide/README.md

   ;; make cyanide scope and classes available everywhere (setq-default cyanide-mode t)

+  ;; If you prefer ivy instead of helm, uncomment these lines.
+You may also ;; set alternate search functions here.
+  ;; (setq cyanide-keyword-search-function 'counsel-projectile-ag) ;; (setq cyanide-find-file-function 'counsel-projectile-find-file) ;; (setq cyanide-occur-function 'swiper)

-  ;; optional but useful, start with a single project defined, to work inside of ;; dot-emacs directory
+  ;; Optional but useful: start with a single project defined, for working ;; inside of dot-emacs directory
   (cyanide-project :id 'dot-emacs
                    :display-name "dot-emacs"
                    :default-view 'cyanide-minimal-view